CZ-NIC/knot/doc/installation.rst

 Knot DNS requires few libraries to be compiled:

+* GnuTLS, at least 3.0
-* OpenSSL, at least 1.0.0 (1.0.1 is required for ECDSA)
+* Jansson, at least 2.3
 * Userspace RCU, at least 0.5.4
+* lmdb (included)
-* libcap-ng, at least 0.6.4 (optional library)
+* libcap-ng, at least 0.6.4 (optional)
-* lmdb (optional library)
+* libidn (optional)
-* libsystemd (optional library)
+* libsystemd (optional)

+The LMDB library is required.
+It is included with the Knot DNS source code, however linking with the system library is preferred.

-If the libcap-ng library is available, Knot DNS will take advantage of the POSIX 1003.1e capabilites(7) by sandboxing the exposed threads.
+If the libcap-ng library is available, Knot DNS will take advantage of the POSIX 1003.1e :manpage:`capabilites(7)` by sandboxing the exposed threads.
 Most rights are stripped from the exposed threads for security reasons.

-If the LMDB library is available, the server will be able to store timers for slave zones in file-backed storage and the timers will persist across server restarts.
+The libidn library is a prerequisite for IDNA2003 (International Domain Names) support in Knot DNS utilities.

 If the libsystemd library is available, the server will use systemd's startup notifications mechanism and journald for logging.